Salut Mere et Pere! Commet va tu?

 eating the best lately, but not poorly either.

-Asian stir fry, white sauce pasta and baguettes,
+I make a lot of Asian stir fry, white sauce pasta and baguettes,

 and burritos (usually curry.)
 My weight seems